 Once a couple makes the decision to grow their family, they are bombarded with a million questions: Will we have difficulty conceiving?
 Will our baby be healthy?
 Who will he or she look like?
 What if we have twins?
 All of these questions are common, and perfectly normal.

-When newlyweds Emily and Danielle Jensen decided to have a baby, they chose Duke Fertility because of Duke Medicine’s reputation of excellence in healthcare.
+When newlyweds Emily and Danielle Jensen decided to have a baby, they chose Duke Fertility Center because of the reputation of excellence in healthcare.
 Danielle, who works for the military, was deployed shortly after the two had begun the process by selecting a sperm donor.
 Consequently, Emily had to attend her first fertility appointment alone.
-“I was nervous at first,” says Emily, “but Dr. Eaton very quickly put my mind at ease.”
+“I was nervous at first,” says Emily, “but our doctor very quickly put my mind at ease.”

 The following summer, Emily and Danielle, who wanted their children to be close in age, began the process of trying to conceive again.
 Again, the couple chose Duke.
 This time, medication was required in addition to multiple rounds of IUI.
-Throughout the process, Dr. Eaton worked closely with the Jensens to assuage their fears and ensure that Emily could continue to breastfeed Addison throughout the process¾a relationship which is extremely important to both of them.
-The Jensens rang in the New Year by celebrating a positive pregnancy test on New Year’s Day, and will welcome their second child in September.
+Throughout the process, their doctor worked closely with the Jensens to assuage their fears and ensure that Emily could continue to breastfeed Addison throughout the process – a relationship which is extremely important to both of them.
+The Jensens rang in the New Year by celebrating a positive pregnancy test on New Year’s Day, and welcomed their second child in September.

 “Even for couples like us who conceived relatively quickly, going through fertility treatments can be a very stressful process, and a good relationship with your doctor is imperative,” explains Emily.
-“We have loved working with Dr. Eaton,” she adds.
-“She treats us just like any other couple, and it’s hard to find people like that” she explains.
-“It makes us feel amazing to have someone who is so supportive of our family.”
+“We have loved working with Duke Fertility Center,” she adds.
+“It makes us feel amazing to have a doctor who is so supportive of our family.”